Birmingham, AL

 So Cal

-An accomplished athlete, Panther has been active her entire life: softball and track and field gave way to Muay Thai kickboxing, bodybuilding, and stunt work.
-She has trained with former Mr. America Rory Liedelmeyer, and switched from competitive power lifting to figure class in bodybuilding, and serves as a mentor for countless American Indians and others who are making health and fitness a part of their daily routines to combat illnesses affecting American Indians and people of color such as diabetes, heart disease, and obesity.
-Currently, Panther trains with Canadian stuntman Clayton Haskell, specializing in blades and hand to hand combat for film and television.
+An accomplished athlete, Panther has been active her entire life: softball and track and field gave way to Muay Thai kickboxing, boxing, powerlifting, bodybuilding, and training for stunt and motion capturing work for television and film.
+She currently serves as a mentor for countless American Indian/First Nations people and others who are making health and fitness a part of their daily routines to combat illnesses affecting Native people and people of color such as diabetes, heart disease, and obesity.
+As a stuntwoman, Panther shas trained under International First Nations stuntman Clayton Haskell in blades and hand to hand combat for film and television.
+Most recently,Panther has joined the Marvel Disney Universe, appearing in the Marvel Disney series "Echo."

-As a musician, Panther has performed across North America and has written songs in the Tewa language, which have been compiled on cd’s by the all-women drum group, The Mankillers, of which she is a founding member.
-As a presenter, Panther is engaging and knowledgeable on topics including writing as a healing process, women’s issues, wellness and cultural competency.
-As part of her own journey to wellness, Panther , as a survivor, has come to terms with family violence, both emotional and physical, as well as mental, and her message of hope and healing through wellness resonates across Indian Country and beyond.
+As a musician, Panther has performed across North America and has written songs in the Tiwa and the Towa languages, which have been compiled on cd’s by the all-women Native drum group, The Mankillers, of which she is a founding member.
+As a presenter, Panther is engaging and knowledgeable on topics including writing as a healing process, women’s and family issues, and cultural competency.

 Listuguj, Quebec, Canada